ski-freak/Atnia/content/main/Card Game/Card Game Info Dump Doc.md

 - Do end of turn things, then discard down to max hand size and start the next round.

 ### Combat:
+During the main phase while you have priority and there are no unresolved effects, you may start an attack by declaring your attackers.
+You may only attack twice per round.

 Combat phase outline:
 - Step 1 - Combat begins with the active player declaring one or more attackers.
 After attackers are declared, all triggers created are put on the stack/dream, however, no player is given priority and only triggers at {infinite} speed are resolved.
+Then move to step 2.
 - Step 2 - Defending player declares up to one blocking unit for each attacking unit.
+After defenders are declared, all triggers created are put on the stack/dream, however, no player is given priority and only triggers at {infinite} speed are resolved.
+Then move to step 3.
 - Step 3 - The attacking player is given priority.
 After a double pass occurs, the stack/dream is resolved.
 Then all battling units deal damage equal to their offense value to the unit blocking/being blocked by them, and if they are attacking unblocked, to the defending player.
 - End of combat.
 Notes: